What is SSH and how do you use it?

 You can manage your SSH logins in your control panel.
 You just have to click on the name of your website in the left-hand column, then go to the "FTP - SSH" tab.

-You can disable the SSH connection for a user by clicking on the cogwheel to the right of your login and then "Modify".
+You can disable the SSH connection for a user by clicking on the button to the right of your login and then "Edit".

 This modification will take a few minutes.